 Plight: Without rescue, podencos and galgos face extreme torture, abandonment, & cruel forms of slaughter after hunting season.

 A NOTE ABOUT WEIGHT

 Often we hear “feed that dog!” or “that dog is too skinny!”
 While it is true that many Spanish dogs are too skinny when rescued, it is also important for the public to understand that many sighthound breeds are supposed to be thin.
 If a greyhound, galgo, Ibizan hound, podenco, or Saluki, for example, shows absolutely no rib, there’s a good chance that hound is overweight, which would be unhealthy if not dangerous for that dog.
 We in the USA are accustomed to dogs looking a little, shall we say, well-fed?
 Nowhere is this more painfully apparent that among comments by non-sighthound people about sighthounds.
 Unfortunately, because many sighthound breeds are relatively rare, vets and others also may be unfamiliar with the differences and may misperceive your sighthound as underweight, due to judging by non-sighthound criteria.
 Making matters even worse, the standard “Body Condition Scoring” and “Is Your Dog Fat” charts would incorrectly paint all sighthounds as dangerously underweight!
-It is crucial to seek out the advice of sighthound experts for sighthound health as well as sighthound safety.
+It is crucial to seek out the advice of sighthound experts for sighthound health and sighthound safety.